Regd.No.: 126198/071/072

 Day 4 : Trek to Bhandar (Chyangma) 2,195 m – 05 hrs

-From Shivalaya to Bhandar a nice and moderate trek, starting the morning walk with a an hour slow climb to a small village of Sangbadanda, then on the winding gradual path passing many farm villages and forested area, then reaching a stream with a climb through cool shade of rhododendron pine, oaks tree lines, after few hours of good walk reaching at Deurali pass top at 2, 715 meters, after lunch at Deurali a long downhill for about two hours to reach Bhandar village for overnight stop, passing into interesting large Stupa enclosed inside a wall and then through villages and farm-fields till Bhandar or Chyangma village is reached, this village with mix tribes of people Tamangs, Newars, but predominantly Sherpa people.
+From Shivalaya to Bhandar a nice and moderate trek, starting the morning walk with an hour-slow climb to the small village of Sangbadanda, then on the winding gradual path passing many farm villages and forested area, then reaching a stream with a climb through the cool shade of rhododendron pine, oaks tree lines, after few hours of good walk reaching Deurali pass top at 2, 715 meters, after lunch at Deurali a long downhill for about two hours to reach Bhandar village for overnight stop, passing into interesting large Stupa enclosed inside a wall and then through villages and farm-fields till Bhandar or Chyangma village is reached, this village with mix tribes of people Tamangs, Newars, but predominantly Sherpa people.

 Food